TDConnors/Twitchguide/README.md

 ### Building
 Please build our project using Visual Studio 2015

-### Contributing
-To Contribute, please fork our repository and then a pull request to merge changes.
-Please comment all methods/tricky lines of code.

 ### Guidelines
 * Use the table name in the Primary key name, i.e ProductID
 * All public methods include XML comments